Female Fertility and Cancer Treatment

 The article may be useful for people born with ovaries and a uterus.

-Over a lifetime, about 400-500 mature oocytes are released into the fallopian tubes.
+Over a lifetime, about 400 to 500 mature oocytes are released into the fallopian tubes.
 The undeveloped oocytes or the follicles needed to develop them can be damaged by cancer treatment.
 This can cause your period to change or stop.
 This can lead to infertility (being unable to get pregnant).
 Damage to the uterus or cervix by radiation or surgery can affect your ability to carry a pregnancy to term.

 Chemotherapy and Fertility

-Chemotherapy works by killing quickly dividing cells.
+Chemotherapy works by killing quickly-dividing cells.
 Many cells in our bodies divide quickly, like those lining the gut, hair follicles, and germ cells (including sperm and oocytes/eggs).
 Both cancerous and non-cancerous cells can be affected by chemotherapy.
 When these cells are damaged by chemotherapy, it causes side effects.
 These include diarrhea, mouth sores, hair loss, and being unable to have children (infertility).

-With all of this in mind, we know that the group of chemotherapy agents called alkylating agents poses the greatest risk of causing infertility.
+The group of chemotherapy agents called alkylating agents poses the greatest risk of causing infertility.
 These include:

 Bevacizumab, a type of targeted therapy, has been found to cause ovarian failure that is sometimes permanent.
 Little is known about other targeted therapies.
 Thalidomide and lenalidomide are examples of medications that can cause birth defects, so you will be asked to use two forms of birth control while on these.
 Ask your provider about the possible risks for birth defects related to the medications you are receiving.

 There is not enough research on newer medications to know how they will affect fertility.
-If you are getting or have received chemotherapy, it is important to speak to your provider about when it is safe for you to try to become pregnant.
-Each therapy can affect you differently, so it is important to talk openly with your team about your plans for having children in the future.
+If you are getting or have received chemotherapy, it is important to speak to your provider about when it is safe for you to try to get pregnant.
+Each therapy can affect you differently, so it is important to talk openly with your provider about your plans for having children in the future.

 Radiation Therapy and Fertility

-The effect of radiation therapy on fertility depends on
+The effect of radiation therapy on fertility depends on:

 Surgery and Fertility